sourcery-ai-bot/mastering-airflow/03_understanding_basic_operators.md

 Let us go ahead and setup Docker Container with SSH so that we can define task using SSHOperator.
 * Create docker container using SSH image with in the network **itvdelabnw**.
 * Go to **dockers/sshdemo** and run following commands to create the container.
+* Look at the commands in detail.
+The build tool searches for the Dockerfile by itself in the directory you point it to.
+The command below is pointing the `pwd`

 ```shell
 docker build -t pythonapp .